-10) The NaNo website has links to resources for publishing and editing, which is probably very useful for newbies.
+10) The NaNo website has links to resources for publishing and editing, which is very useful for newbies.

-14) There are spin-offs every month in different areas, although only two that I know of are actually NaNoWriMo-connected and high-quality.
-There's Camp NaNoWriMo, NaNo in the summer, like, July or August, and then there's Script Frenzy in April for play writers.
+14) There are spinoffs every month, although only two that I know of are actually official NaNoWriMo events.
+There's Camp NaNoWriMo in the summer, and there's Script Frenzy in April for playwrights.
 So if you need more options, those are there!

 18) It reminds you that the real competition in the writing world is you.
-Sometimes we get all jealous and competitive, us artists, but in NaNoWriMo, you're competing against yourself.
+Sometimes we get all jealous and competitive, but in NaNoWriMo, you're competing against yourself.
 I mean, there are ways to compete against others in NaNo as well, and that can be fun, but ultimately, it's about your goal.

-23) Best-selling novels have been born during NaNoWriMo.
-Water for Elephants by Sara Gruen, The Forest of Hands and Teeth by Carrie Ryan, and Anna and the French Kiss by Stephanie Perkins are all examples. *This point taken from My Life as a Teenage Novelist.*
+23) Bestselling novels have been born during NaNoWriMo.
+Water for Elephants by Sara Gruen, The Forest of Hands and Teeth by Carrie Ryan, and Anna and the French Kiss by Stephanie Perkins are all examples.
+(This point taken from My Life as a Teenage Novelist.)

-24) It's really truly a lot of fun.
+24) It's truly a lot of fun.
 I wouldn't do it if I didn't enjoy it, and this is my fourth year.

 25) There's a story in you, and it's time to tell it.